amazon-ion/ion-docs/guides/symbols-guide.md

 symbol tables or ImportDescriptors, will be added to each new local symbol table the writer creates.
-If the implementation allows its writer imports to be specified as ImportDescriptors, its Ion writers must also support being provided with an optional Catalog, which will be used to resolve these imports.
-In this case, the implementation should specify that the imported tables must be present in the Catalog if the user intends for the symbol IDs in range of those shared tables to map to known text.
+If the implementation allows its writer imports to be specified as ImportDescriptors, its Ion writers must also support being provided with an optional catalog, which will be used to resolve these imports.
+In this case, the implementation should specify that the imported tables must be present in the catalog if the user intends for the symbol IDs in range of those shared tables to map to known text.
 For

--   *Text writers*, serializing the local symbol table is only required when the stream contains symbols with unknown text from one of the shared symbol tables<sup>[4](#fn4)</sup>.
+-   *Text writers*, serializing the local symbol table is only required when the stream contains symbols with unknown text from one of the shared symbol tables<sup>[5](#fn5)</sup>.
 In other cases, the text writer **may** serialize the local symbol table; doing so provides no benefit to encoding size or future read performance.